Superconducting instabilities in a spinful Sachdev-Ye-Kitaev model

-Both phases are stable at non-zero chemical potential $\mu$.
-Interestingly, the superconducting phase is \emph{incompressible}, contrary to weakly-correlated (e.g. BCS) phenomenology.
-Here this occurs because the superconducting instability is not a Fermi surface property but arises out of the incoherent SYK interactions.
-These are particle-hole symmetric and create a SC gap which is \emph{not} centered at the chemical potential $\mu$ but rather pinned at zero energy.
-(This is also reflected in the SC gap for the hole and electron sides being different at $\mu \neq 0$, as shown in Fig.~\ref{fig:Comparison}.)
-The SC phase thus remains charge neutral until a first-order phase transition takes the system to a gapped, fully polarized state with $\mathcal{ Q } = \frac{1}{2}$ when $\mu \gtrsim \Delta_0$, with $\Delta_0$ the SC gap at zero temperature.
-The non-Fermi liquid is compressible, and thus its charge density can be tuned by $\mu$, until once again a first-order phase transition takes the system to a polarized state at large $\mu$.
-The discontinuous jump in residual entropy between the nFL and gapped phases enforces a first-order phase transition.
-The transition between the two gapped phases (superconductor and trivial polarized state) is also of first order, as expected from standard Landau arguments.
-The order parameters of the two phases are not compatible: the SC phase has by definition $\Delta \neq 0$, while the polarized phase has $\Delta=0$ and $\mathcal{Q}=1/2$.
+In the presence of a weak Zeeman field $B$, the SC phase remains non-magnetized ($M=0$) as expected for a fully gapped spin-singlet superconductor.
+The breaking of time-reversal symmetry is however reflected in the different spectral gaps for the hole and electron sides, as shown in Fig.~\ref{fig3}.
+In contrast, the non-Fermi liquid phase can be continuously magnetized by tuning $B$, a reflection of the compressibility of the underlying cSYK models~\cite{Sachdev2015, Gu2020}.
+At sufficiently large $B$ a first-order phase transition takes the system to a gapped, fully polarized state with $M = \frac{1}{2}$.
+The discontinuous jump in residual entropy between the non-Fermi liquid and gapped phases signals a first-order phase transition.
+The transition between the two gapped, ordered phases (SC with $\Delta \neq 0$ and polarized phase with $M = \frac{1}{2}$) is also of first order, as expected from standard Landau arguments.